na-na-hi/renget/archive/6t4giv.md

 “So what do you think?
 Tada!
 I’m the Pumpkin Prince,” Inigo grinned next to the plastic pumpkin head he carried.
 “Even got the orange tie to match.”
 His construct, Gigan, floated alongside him as a ghoulish green cat.

 “I thought you were going as a samurai,” Christopher said as the two walked to school.
-It was just him and Inigo that morning.
 Sally lagged behind them, on a phone call with her boyfriend, Noah, as they coordinated their costumes.
 Upon hearing that UA was allowing school costumes on Halloween day, Principal Karaburan had done the same for Shiketsu.
 It was a welcomed surprise.

 “Nah.
 That’s only if Hoge matched with me.
 What’re you supposed to be?”
 He watched his dark-haired best friend struggle with his cravat and deerstalker hat, which would’ve made him look sophisticated if not for the two winter coats he was wearing.
 It made him look like a cotton ball as he penguin-walked along.